-(e) An Environmental Management Framework (EMF) adopted by the Department (e.g. Would the approval of this application compromise the integrity of the existing environmental management priorities for the area and if so, can it be justified in terms of sustainability considerations?) ¥ES NO Please explain No EMF was identified (f) Any other Plans (e.g. Guide Plan) YES NO Please explain Is the land use (associated with the activity being applied for) considered within the timeframe intended by the existing approved SDF agreed to by the relevant environmental authority (i.e. is the proposed development in line with the projects and programmes identified as priorities within the credible IDP)?
-YES NO Please explain Does the community/area need the activity and the associated land use concerned (is it a societal priority)?
+(e) An Environmental Management Framework (EMF) adopted by the Department (e.g. Would the approval of this application compromise the integrity of the existing environmental management priorities for the area and if so, can it be justified in terms of sustainability considerations?) ¥E\$ NO Please explain No EMF was identified (f) Any other Plans (e.g. Guide Plan) YES NO Please explain • Is the land use (associated with the activity being applied for) considered within the timeframe intended by the existing approved SDF agreed to by the relevant environmental authority (i.e. is the proposed development in line with the projects and programmes identified as priorities within the credible IDP)?
+YES NO Please explain • Does the community/area need the activity and the associated land use concerned (is it a societal priority)?
 (This refers to the strategic as well as local level (e.g. development is a national priority, but within a specific local context it could be inappropriate.)
-YES МО Please explain Kamiesberg Municipality faces numerous challenges in terms of sustainable provision of water which put significant pressure on the limited available water resources.
-Kamieskroon currently has only one borehole that is operational.
-Two additional boreholes need to be drilled for the town Kamieskroon and equipped.
-Kamiesberg Municipality is proposing to install a RO water desalination plant and associated infrastructure to augment the supply of portable water to the town of Kamieskroon.
-This additional water will be provided through the existing water distribution system.
-Are the necessary services with adequate capacity currently available (at the time of application), or must additional capacity be created to cater for the development?
-(Confirmation by the relevant Municipality in this regard must be attached to the final Basic Assessment Report as Appendix I.) YES e develop Please explain The proposed project is to provide additional water supply service to the town of Kamieskroon.
-This additional water will be provided through the existing water distribution system.
+YES NO Please explain The increasing demand for proper housing in Kamieskroon has led to an increased demand for water and sanitation services.
+Many families living on farms are also moving to the town where services and other facilities are available.
+The oxidation ponds are not water-proofed and do not comply with Sanitation (DWS) specifications. the Depart ment of Water and The ponds overflows in the winter season when evaporation is low and causing effluent water to run into streams and eventually ending u effluent water is thus contaminating the groundwater system of the a of the river are dependent on boreholes and wells to provide them with for their livestock. d the walls an p in nearby rea.
+Many fa n drinking wa e breakin river stre armers do iter as we ng at times eams.
+The ownstream ell as water The main objective of this project will be to construct a new evidation nond system o with HF